B104 Welcomes Reba McEntire to the Peoria Civic Center Friday, May 8, 2020!

 NASHVILLE, TN (November 18, 2019) – Her signature charisma has lit up stages and screens across generations, and now, REBA MCENTIRE is back with a headline run of arena dates in 2020.
 She will bring rising singer/songwriter Caylee Hammack along across a dozen cities kicking off March 20 and culminating May 9.

-Tickets for the Peoria, IL show go on sale on Friday, December 6 – visit Reba.com for details.
+Tickets for the Peoria, IL show ARE ON SALE NOW – visit Reba.com for details.
 Live Nation is the official tour promoter.

 “I have always loved to entertain and to be entertained so I couldn’t be more thrilled to head back out on the road and sing for the fans every night,” shared Reba.
 “We have so many talented females creating new music and having Caylee join us will be a lot of fun!”